 Hedges are also better than fences or walls for windy gardens, as they filter the wind.

 And you can also create a stylish, private seating area by using a screen.
 It may not be possible to have privacy in your entire garden, but if you can create a private seating area, that can make a big difference.
 And because a pattern distracts the eye, you may not need a solid screen.
 There’s more about screens for garden privacy here.

 Sometimes a single tree, in the right place, can give you a high degree of privacy.
 Don’t think you have to plant it on the perimeter of your garden.
 It can be better to plant it in the middle.
 Here it can break up the space and give you privacy without affecting your own or your neighbour’s light.
 See this post for more about perfect for privacy trees.

 Depending on your layout, you may find that a single tree, plus a screen near your seating area, will give you the privacy you need.
 If your tree is properly pruned, you will be able to get dappled light through it – find out more about pruning for privacy and light here.

 A pergola by your fence can add to your privacy

 Once again, you’ll need to check the planning law where you live.
 But often a pergola can be a little higher than a fence.
 And putting a pergola by your fence gives you overhead privacy.
 It can be a stylish combination.

 Horizontal fence slats will give your fence a stylish, contemporary look.

 Iron or steel fences

-I saw a steel screen fence in the Melbourne Garden Show in Australia earlier this year.
+I saw a steel screen fence in the Melbourne Garden Show in Australia a few years ago.
 It was designed for a small urban garden and it looked delightful.